 The Long-Term Capacity Calculation Methodology has been implemented on the Interconnector, and the first yearly capacity calculation has taken place.

-A period of transition between previous arrangements for the split of capacity, and the implementation of this methodology, may be required by some TSOs due to Transmission Rights which have already been allocated and span two Calendar Years.
+A period of transition between previous arrangements for the split of capacity, and the implementation of this methodology, may be required by some TSOs due to Transmission Rights which have already been allocated and span two electricity or Calendar Years.
 If this is the case, in order to maximise the capacity made available to the market, the capacity may be allocated in a different split determined by the TSO(s) responsible for owning and operating the Interconnector.

 The TSO(s) responsible for owning and operating an Interconnector where these transitional arrangements are applied shall apply this Splitting Rules Methodology at the latest after the conditions in Article 6 (1) are fulfilled, and after one calendar year of transitional arrangements.